|Assessment Type||Assessment length / details||Proportion|

 The relationship between drugs and crime is broad and multi-faceted and is a constant and ever present social problem that impacts all levels of society.
 This module will consider in some depth the many aspects of the topic that exemplify this problem.

-Consideration will be given to, but not limited to: International drug trafficking ( with particular consideration given to Mexican drug cartels), the ‘War on Drugs’, drug abuse and crime, drug related legislation and sentencing policies and consequences, drug use prevention and treatment, topical issues (e.g. opioid crisis).
+Consideration will be given to, but not limited to: drug trafficking nationally and internationally, political and social construction of "the drug problem", the ‘War on Drugs’, drug abuse and crime, drug related legislation and sentencing policies and consequences, evidence based approaches to drug use policy, prevention and treatment, topical issues (e.g. opioid crisis).

 |Skills Type||Skills details|